 This isn’t a book filled with epic tales of professional Arctic expeditions.
 Rather, it’s filled with essays bearing titles like “These Pants Saved My Life,” which is all about a small Alaskan town’s fierce dedication to rugged Carhartt apparel (which, as it turns out, stave off grizzly bear claws and walrus tusks).
-Check out “The Hell on Earth Fitness Plan,” a story about trying a Salt Lake City-based fitness center devoted to, as author Nick Heil put it, “a mutant strain of fitness that combines elements of powerlifting, gymnastics, endurance sports, and military-style calisthenics.”
+Check out “The Hell on Earth Fitness Plan,” a story about trying a Salt Lake City-based fitness center devoted to, as author Nick Heil put it, “a mutant strain of

 The writing in Out There is generally easy to digest and enjoyable, and the stories are accessible if not relatable.
 Some will remind you of your own past misadventures while others will make you glad to be reading about rather than experiencing the events retold.
 Either way, this book is a great temporary antidote for a dearth of time spent in the wild.